set in pleasant parklands in Narbonne, first daughter of Rome

 A superb southern magnolia takes pride of place in the centre of the parklands: its leaves shining as if they were oiled, its brilliant white giant flower buds and a pyramid-shape that is a match for any Egyptian monument.

-Enhanced with tall trees, hundreds of years old, these grounds also feature flower beds and lawns, bordered by boxwood hedges, all around the house.
+Enhanced with tall trees, hundreds of years old, these grounds also feature flower beds and lawns, bordered by boxwood hedges, all around the property.
 The care given to these gardens is worthy of note, their characteristics resembling local folies with their controlled, supposedly natural disorder: the magnolia islet, a waterlily pond, winding alleyways, colonnades and little decorative features.
 Refreshment in the arid atmosphere of this Mediterranean garden is to be found in the form of a swimming pool, reflecting a certain Italian influence.
 Courtesy of a clement climate, the garden is like a living room.
 The pool-house kitchen makes it possible to take advantage of the outside areas for a greater part of the year.

-The courtyard at the entrance to the property is partially lined with stone and shaded by plane trees.
+The courtyard at the entrance to the property is partially lined with stone and shaded by five plane trees.
 This area, covered with river pebbles is also used for parking cars.
 Numerous green pots are filled with hydrangeas and ornamental plants.

 A garden has been laid out behind the property, where the current owners grow their own vegetables, berries and herbs as well as a few fruit trees.
 Two wells are used for watering purposes.